nag9s/SelfHelp/motivation/the-difference-between-professionals-and-amateurs.md

     Once you know what you want, set a schedule for actually doing it.

-        Note: Don't make the same mistake I have made, which is setting a schedule based on results.
-Don't map out how much weight you want to lose each week or how much money you want to make.
-“Lose 5 pounds” is not an action you can perform.
-“Do three sets of squats” is an action you can perform.